DevMountain/Timeline/README.md

 1. Implement the scene in Interface Builder by creating a custom cell with an image view that fills the cell.
 2. Create a `PostTableViewCell` class, add and implement an `updateWithPost` to the `PostTableViewCell` to update the image view with the `Post`'s photo.
 3. Choose a height that will be used for your image cells.
 To avoid worrying about resizing images or dynamic cell heights, you may want to use a consistent height for all of the image views in the app.
-4. Overwrite the `viewDidLoad()` function to initialize an `NSFetchedResultsController` that pulls `Post` objects ordered by the `timestamp` property in reverse chronological order (latest post on top).
-5. Implement the `UITableViewDataSource` functions using the `NSFetchedResultsController`.
+4. Implement the `UITableViewDataSource` functions
     * note: The final app does not need to support any editing styles, but you may want to include support for editing while developing early stages of the app.
-6. Implement the `NSFetchedResultsControllerDelegate` functions to begin and end table view updates.
-7. Implement the `prepareForSegue` function to check the segue identifier, capture the detail view controller, index path, selected post, and assign the selected post to the detail view controller.
+5. Implement the `prepareForSegue` function to check the segue identifier, capture the detail view controller, index path, selected post, and assign the selected post to the detail view controller.
     * note: You may need to quickly add a `post` property to the `PostDetailTableViewController`.

 #### Post Detail Scene